-Catches of the suite of demersal species (represented by the top 15 species/species groups) and of the indicator species by the charter and recreational sector in the WCB should remain below 250 t (50 % of 2005/06 catches, as adjusted by the Integrated Fisheries Allocation Advisory Committee, IFAAC, $2013^{1}$ ).
+Retained catches of the suite of demersal species (represented by the top 15 species/species groups) and of the indicator species by the charter and recreational sector in the WCB should remain below 250 t (50 % of 2005/06 catches, as adjusted by the Integrated Fisheries Allocation Advisory Committee, IFAAC, 2013).

-The latest available catch data for recreational fishers in 2011/12 was estimated via a phone diary survey of boatbased fishers.
-This is not directly comparable to the previous estimates of recreational catch of demersal species from 2005/06, which was determined from a boat ramp survey of boat-based fishers and is an under-estimate of the total recreational boat-based catch.
+The latest available catch data for recreational fishers in 2013/14 was estimated via an integrated phone diary survey of boat-based fishers.
+This is not directly comparable to the previous estimates of recreational catch of demersal species from 2005/06, which was determined from a boat ramp survey of boat-based fishers and was an under-estimate of the total recreational boat-based catch.
 Therefore, an increased adjusted estimate of catch in 2005/06 of the top 15 demersal species and of the indicator species was estimated by the IFAAC.
 These values for 2005/06 (plus those from charter fishers) are now being used for comparison.

-The estimated catch of the top 15 species/species groups by both the charter/recreational sector in 2011/12 was 200 t, which was below the adjusted 250 t IFAAC value.
-The total catch of West Australian dhufish (87 t) was less than 50 % of the 2005/06 catch of 126 t, as were catches of Redthroat emperor and Bight redfish.
-The catches of 43 t of Pink snapper and 38 t of Baldchin groper were greater than 50% of 2005/06 catches of 37 t and 33 t, respectively.
+The estimated catch of the top 15 species/species groups by the recreational sector (charter and recreational boat-based fishers) in 2013/14 was 195 t, which was below the adjusted 250 t IFAAC value.
+The total catch of West Australian dhufish (94 t) was less than 50 % of the 2005/06 catch of 126 t, as were catches of Baldchin groper (30 t landed vs 33 t benchmark) and catches of emperors (5 t) and redfish (2 t) species were below the nominal benchmark from 2005/06 of 11 and 6 t, respectively.
+However, the catch of 41 t of Pink snapper was slightly greater than the 50% of 2005/06 benchmark of 37 t - but within tolerance levels.

-A new management plan to transition the WCDSIMF to a managed fishery is planned to be progressed following impending changes to the WCDSIMF management arrangements in response to outcomes of the 2013 stock assessment of key indicator species in the WCB and current catches of snapper in relation to their current management targets.
+Amendments to the WCDSIMF management plan were implemented on 1 January 2015 in response to outcomes of the 2013 stock assessment of key indicator species in the WCB and current catches of snapper in relation to their current management targets.